AniruddhaN2203/pes_asic_class/README.md

 - Each bit is coming to the adder logic present in the middle of the design.
 - The NOR gate from which the output 'q' comes out has connections from all three bits at A, B and C(inverted).
 - The desired output required is q = count[2].count[1]'.count[0]'

+# RTL design using Verilog with SKY130 Technology - Day 4
+## GLS, Synthesis-Simulation Mismatch and Blocking/Non-Blocking Statements